cpoms/innkeeper/README.md

 A Generic Elevator exists that allows you to pass a `Proc` (or anything that responds to `call`) to the middleware.
 This Object will be passed in an `ActionDispatch::Request` object when called for you to do your magic.
-Apartment will use the return value of this proc to switch to the appropriate tenant.
+Innkeeper will use the return value of this proc to switch to the appropriate tenant.
 Use like so: